ets-labs/python-dependency-injector/docs/tutorials/aiohttp.rst

 Let's create the environment for the project.

-First we need to create a project folder and the virtual environment:
+First we need to create a project folder:

 .. code-block:: bash

    mkdir giphynav-aiohttp-tutorial
    cd giphynav-aiohttp-tutorial

+Now let's create and activate virtual environment:

+.. code-block:: bash

    python3 -m venv venv

-Now let's activate the virtual environment:

-.. code-block:: bash

    . venv/bin/activate

 Environment is ready and now we're going to create the layout of the project.